grpc/proposal/A59-audit-logging.md

 on top of all RBAC filters and thus configured in the [HTTP Connection Manager][HttpConnectionManager proto].
 We decided not to take this approach because the component managing the filter chain would have to be aware of the last RBAC filter constantly and inform it if performing the audit logging.
-In other words, this would require some heavy lifting implementation-wise which does not make too much sense for such a specicialized case as audit logging.
+In other words, this would require more engineering effort which does not make too much sense for such a particular case as audit logging.

 In practice, xDS users normally do not craft RBACs on their own but instead rely on the control plane APIs, such as Istio's Authorization Policy, to apply RBAC filters to the workloads.
-Whether the control plane explicitly sets the constraint or not, the common practice is to apply at most one authorization policy to a workload.
-So it generally suffices to leave the audit condition inside individual RBACs.
+We hope that when these control plane APIs start to support audit logging, they will handle the logging behavior as what we do in the gRPC authorization policy case.

-To summarize, we acknowledge the possibility of multiple log entries for the same RPC and argue this to be an uncommon scenario.
-Our APIs will not disallow such configurations but also intentionally not provide any mechanism for log entry de-duplication.
+To summarize, we acknowledge the possibility of multiple log entries for the same RPC and argue it to be uncommon with carefully designed control plane APIs.
+At the xDS RBAC level, we will not disallow such configurations but also intentionally not provide any mechanism for log entry de-duplication.

 ### Audit Log Configured In gRPC Bootstrap